 Artificial Intelligence progress has been uneven in the past 5 decades, with spurts of breakthrough followed by “winter-like” periods of stagnation.
-For years, barriers like technology cost, organization capability and ineffective policies held back the AI from going mainstream.
+Barriers like technology cost, organization capability and ineffective policies held back AI from going mainstream.
 Yet, this trend shifted starting in 2005 with performance breakthroughs across numerous cognitive applications, largely due to convergent advances across three enablers: computing power, training data, and learning algorithms.

 AI Goes Mainstream

 So is the AI boom-and-bust era finally over?
-In our recent whitepaper “Technology and Innovation for the Future of Production,” co-created by The World Economic Forum and A.T.
-Kearney, we contend that AI solutions will be widely adopted over the next 10 to 15 years—and advances in hardware, software, and social infrastructure will unlock faster, smarter, and more intuitive applications to make value chains more productive.
+In our recent whitepaper “Technology and Innovation for the Future of Production,” co-created with The World Economic Forum, we contend that AI solutions will be widely adopted over the next 10 to 15 years—and advances in hardware, software, and social infrastructure will unlock faster, smarter, and more intuitive applications to make value chains more productive.
 As AI transitions from rigid, rule-based algorithms to flexible, self learning ones, its impact on the nature of consumption and the structure or firms, supply chains, and production will be profound.
 Here are some key themes:

 1. Products and services will compete on personalized, cognitive features.
 A P&G shampoo app might automatically adjust your anti-dandruff formulation over time to improve its effectiveness.
 A Samsung refrigerator might customize your next grocery order based on nutritional and budgetary considerations.
 Or a Medtronic artificial pancreas with a built-in glucose monitor might automatically administer properly dosed insulin to type 1 diabetes patients.